An active, playful cat, the Somali is very social and enjoys interacting with people and other cats.

 Overall Grooming Needs: Moderate, High

 Somalis are active enough generally to keep their weight under control if given enough space to jump and climb.

 The Somali is a medium-sized cat with a long body and nicely developed muscles.

 The coat on the Somali is full with exaggerated tufts of hair in the ears.
 The fur is soft without being woolly and the tail is fluffy like a fox's tail.
 The coloring of the Somali is special.
 The majority of the fur has bands of color on each individual hair, with the coat looking darker along the spine line.
 The color on the body softens and lightens under the neck and the underside of the cat and the insides of the legs.
-It has a wild look about it, but is not at all extreme except in the color of the fur, which carries bands of color giving it a richness and depth not seen in other breeds.
+She has a wild look about her, but is not at all extreme except in the color of the fur, which carries bands of color giving her a richness and depth not seen in other breeds.

 The Somali is an active cat who loves to jump and play.
-In spite of that, he is an easy cat to have in your home.
+In spite of that, she is an easy cat to have in your home.
 Somalis love people and other animals.
 Somalis are social cats and like to have some company.
 This company can be provided by another cat or when people are not at home.

 Somalis are active cats and generally will keep their weight under control with compensating exercise.
 They should have some high perches and cat trees available so they can jump and climb.

 The Somali is essentially the longhaired version of the Abyssinian.
 The Abyssinian was developed in Great Britain from a cat brought into that country by Lord Robert Napier, following a military expedition to Abyssinia.
 The cat Lord Napier brought to Britain was named Zulu, and he was the foundation of the beautiful breed known today as the Abyssinian, as well as the Somali breed.